top of page

 Why A Sense of Belonging?

-This has short and long-term consequences when there is a chronic sense of isolation.
-The matrix of behaviors described above most commonly leads to false interpretations of the person who feels isolated: they’re not prepared, engaged, confident, or worse –– not smart enough.
-The most significant consequence is the assumption that they have no leadership qualities or potential.
+There are short and long-term consequences when there is a chronic sense of isolation.
+The matrix of behaviors described above most commonly leads to false interpretations of the person who feels isolated.
+Translated: they’re not prepared, engaged, confident, or worse –– not smart enough.
+The most significant consequence is the assumption that they have no potential or leadership qualities.
 This impacts promotions to top leadership positions, perpetuating the cycle of predominantly white-led schools and organizations, and the propensity for the proliferation of white- supremacist organizations.
-And the unbroken cycle continues.

 Why Coach and Lead to Strengths?